Asymptotics of the partition function for $\beta$-ensembles at high temperature: Introduction

-\textbf{Outline of the paper.} In Section \ref{section:boundapriori}, we establish an a priori bound on the $n$-linear statistics that will be crucial in order to analyze the loop equations.
-To prove this bound, we first prove a concentration inequality for the empirical measure.
+\textbf{Outline of the paper.} In Section \ref{section:boundapriori}, we establish an \textit{a priori} bound on the $n$-linear statistics that is crucial in order to analyze the loop equations.
+To prove this bound, we first prove a concentration inequality for the empirical measure following \cite{maida2014free}.
 In Section \ref{section:loopequations}, we establish controls on the operators that appear as building blocks of the loop equations.
 In Section \ref{section4}, we prove controls on the so-called master operator.
 These will play a crucial role in the analysis of the loop equations.
-We then state the loop equations and establish the large $N$ asymptotic expansion of the linear statistics in Section \ref{section:asymptot correlators}.
-In Section \ref{section7}, we establish the continuity of the equilibrium density associated with the interpolation between the Gaussian potential and the potential considered in this paper, and this with respect to the interpolation parameter.
+We then state the loop equations and establish the large-$N$ asymptotic expansion of the linear statistics, Theorem \ref{thm:correlators}, in Section \ref{section:asymptot correlators}.
+In Section \ref{section7}, we establish the continuity of the equilibrium density in the interpolation parameter, Theorem \ref{thm:conteqdensity}.
 Section \ref{section:freeenergy} is dedicated to the expansion of the partition function and an explicit form for the free energy associated with the Gaussian potential, as well as the interpolation formula.
-We conclude with Theorem \ref{thm:partitionfunction} thanks to the results shown in Section \ref{section7}, including Theorem \ref{thm:conteqdensity}.
-This allows us to integrate the asymptotic expansion obtained in Theorem \ref{thm:correlators}.
+We conclude with Theorem \ref{thm:partitionfunction}.
 We detail in Appendix \ref{app A} some results obtained in \cite{DwoMemin} upon which this article largely relies.
-In Appendix \ref{appB}, we prove the continuity and the integrability of the constants that appear in our problem. \medbreak
+In Appendix \ref{appB}, we prove the continuity and the integrability of the constants that appear in our problem.